Search

-Fuel Charges and Advisory Fuel Rates
+Fuel Charges and Rates

 The Government fuel scale charge for calculating the tax due on employer-provided ‘free’ fuel for private use in a company car rises to £27,800 in tax year 23/24.